 After leaving Mr Morita’s shop, I was introduced to Mr Kaneko, who works as an ice-carver.

-Perhaps ice was also carved in a similar way in the UK before the life-changing invention of the refrigerator, but I had never encountered anything similar to what I found in Mr Kaneko’s workshop!
+Perhaps ice was also carved in a similar way in the UK before the introduction of the refrigerator, but I had never encountered anything similar to what I found in Mr Kaneko’s workshop!

-I’m not even sure you can call it a workshop.
-It is a small, dark, cold, brick room with thick walls.
-Mr Kaneko doesn’t use any refrigerators or cooling technologies to keep his ice cold, but simply stores it in this room after carving it with a large saw, before selling it directly to his clients.
+In the workshop – a small, dark, cold, brick room with thick walls – Mr Kaneko doesn’t use any refrigerators to keep the ice he saws cold, but simply stores it in this room, before selling it directly to his clients.

-Apparently the use of a refrigerator in maintaining ice’s temperature changes the quality and the taste of the ice, and you will never get ice as pure and as delicious as ice prepared in this traditional method!
+Apparently the use of a refrigerator in maintaining ice’s temperature takes away from the quality and the taste of the ice, so you will never get ice as pure and delicious as that prepared in a traditional method!

-I think it goes without seeing that I wasn’t cut out for the life of an ice carver.
-But it was certainly nice to try.
-It was also really interesting to meet people who have stayed in one town for their whole lives, despite the hardships and changes that their towns and communities have experienced.
+It was also really interesting to meet people who have stayed in one town for their whole lives, despite the hardships and changes that their communities have experienced.